Please review our Annual Meeting Policies before registering.

 These policies are subject to further revision before the meeting.
 We will ask all participants to review them again before attending the meeting if significant changes are made.

-Virtual sessions will take place October 18-20, and in-person sessions will occur in Harrisburg, Pennsylvania, October 21-23.
-Some of the events from the in-person meeting will be live-streamed and/or recorded to be available to all participants.
+We may schedule some virtual presentations within the context of the in-person gathering.
+Additionally, some of the events from the in-person meeting will be live-streamed and/or recorded to be available asynchronously to all registrants.

-Registering for the 2021 Annual Meeting makes you eligible to attend all virtual events and all events held in Harrisburg in 2021, and will give you access to all recordings of conference events for a number of weeks afterwards.
+Registering for the 2022 Annual Meeting gives you access to all meeting events and any and all recordings of conference events for a number of weeks afterward the live conference.
 A few special events may require ticket sales to cover their specific costs.

 To make the meeting widely accessible, AFS is offering scholarships to reduce or eliminate the cost of meeting registration fees for those who can’t afford them.
 Complete this form to apply for financial support.